smallwat3r/shhh/README.md

 ## How to launch Shhh?

 These methods are for development purpose only.
-If you want to use it in production you probably want to use Gunicorn, and use a more secure configuration.
+If you want to use it in production you probably want to use Gunicorn with Nginx, and use a more secure configuration.

 <details>
 <summary>Launch it natively</summary>